algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-05-26-nltk-guide.md

 - Click on “Add Collection” under the “My Collections” section on your data collections page.

-- Set the read and write access on your collection.
+- After you create your collection you can set the read and write access on your data collection.
 For more information check out: <a href="http://developers.algorithmia.com/application-development/data-sources/hosted-data-guide/">Data Collection Types</a>

 <img src="/images/post_images/model_hosting/add_collection.png" alt="Create a data collection" style="width: 700px;"/>